 The PCN concept is broadly based on the National Association of Primary Care’s Primary Care Home (PCH) model; see below for more information on the PCH model.

-The NHS Long Term plan clarified that PCNs will become an essential building block of every Integrated Care System (ICS).
+The NHS Long Term plan said that PCNs will become an essential building block of every Integrated Care System (ICS).

-A new extension to the GP contract was recently introduced in NHS England’s five-year framework for GP services: the Network Contract (a Directed Enhanced Service) will go live from 1st July 2019 and will enable GP practices to play a leading role in every PCN.
+A new extension to the GP contract was agreed in January 2019, as part of NHS England’s five-year framework for GP services: the Network Contract Directed Enhanced Service (DES); this went live on 1st July 2019 and it enables GP practices to play a leading role in every PCN.

-A PCN must appoint a Clinical Director as its named, accountable leader, responsible for delivery, who will also provide strategic and clinical leadership to help support change across primary and community health services.
+As part of the requirements of the DES, PCNs must appoint a Clinical Director as their named, accountable leader, responsible for delivery, who will also provide strategic and clinical leadership to help support change across primary and community health services.

 The Primary Care Home model and the development of PCNs